Elisseeff-Lab/etbf_fbr_stromal_bulkseq/README.md

 This repository provides the bash and R scripts used to process and analyze the bulk RNA sequencing data used in the study, which investigates the role of ETBF infection on the transcriptomic profile of stromal cells surrounding a biomaterial implant.

-The raw data and aligned counts files are available on GEO under accession number [GEOXXXXX] and contains RNA sequencing data from mice 6 weeks after a volumetric muscle loss injury and implantation of a synthetic biomaterial.
-The mice were treated with antibiotics 11 days before injury and implantation, and mice were gavaged with DPBS or ETBF 7 days before injury and implantation.
+The raw data and aligned counts files are available on GEO under accession number [GEOXXXXX] and contains RNA sequencing data from mice 6 weeks after a volumetric muscle loss injury and implantation of a synthetic biomaterial, with and without ETBF infection (n = 4, each group).
+On Day -11, both groups were treated with antibiotics.
+On Day -7, antibiotics were removed, the control group was inoculated with DPBS and the experimental group was inoculated with ETBF.
+On day 0, both groups underwent volumetric muscle loss surgery with PCL implantation in the defect space.
+Data was collected 6 week after implantation.
 Stromal (singlet, live, CD31-/CD45-, CD29+) cells were sorted from the harvested quadriceps and subsequently underwent bulk RNA sequencing.

 ### Repository Contents